xtangle/my-configs/docs/pi-hole/README.md

 1. Restart the Raspberry Pi to make sure all settings are saved
 1. Install pi-hole, see: https://github.com/pi-hole/pi-hole/#one-step-automated-install
 1. When installation is finished, configure router's DNS to **only** be the IP of the Raspberry Pi where pi-hole is installed
-1. (Optional) To enable Pi-hole to list names instead of IPs of devices on a LAN assuming DHCP server is enabled on the router, you will have to enable conditional forwarding:
+1. (Optional) To enable Pi-hole to list names instead of IPs of devices on a LAN (assuming DHCP server is enabled on the router), a feature called conditional forwarding on the Pi-hole has to be enabled:
     1. In the Pi-hole web admin page, go to DNS settings: http://192.168.1.155/admin/settings.php?tab=dns
     1. In the Conditional Forwarding section, use Conditional Forwarding, and enter the IP address of the router (i.e. 192.168.1.1) and the local domain name (i.e. lan)
-        - You may have to define a local domain name in the router's DHCP server settings
+        - A local domain name may have to be defined in the router's DHCP server settings if it doesn't exist

 ## Useful Resources